🔼The name Ekron: Summary

 It's curious that here are six cities mentioned but only five lords (also see Judges 3:3), but perhaps two cities were simply run by one regent.

 When the Philistines swipe the Ark of the Covenant they send it on a tour of destruction through their country.
-When it reaches Ekron the Philistines finally get the message and send the Ark back to Israel (1 Samuel 5).
+When it reaches Ekron and the Ekronites (עקרנים, 1 Samuel 5:10) loudly express their objections the Philistines finally get the message and send the Ark back to Israel.

 The name Ekron comes from root עקר (aqar), meaning to uproot: